 - instant corn masa flour (masa harina) (affiliate link)

 This tamales process is a tad lengthy but so worth every minute spent working on this recipe!

 For the full printable recipe card, scroll to the bottom of the page.
 We’ll summarize the steps below but you’ll find all of the ingredients and the details in the recipe card.

-Here’s how to make pork-filled goodies:
+Here’s how to make these pork-filled Mexican masa marvels:

 - Prepare the corn husks: Pour hot water over the corn husks and let the husks soak.

 - Make the tamale filling: Follow the recipe for the pork shoulder and the chile sauce.
 Shred the pork and mix it with the sauce for the tamale filling.

 - Make the masa: The trick to the masa is to beat the corn dough until it is light and fluffy.

 - Assemble the tamales: Spread the masa on the top two-thirds of a corn husk (see photos below) and place the tamale filling in the center of the dough.
 Add a slice of cheese next to the filling then roll them up.

 - Cook the tamales: We show you how to steam tamales on the stove or in an Instant Pot.